BonnyBTakesCS455/music-tracker/README.md

 - [ ] As a user, I want to be able to share my stats on Instagram easily

 ## Stretch goals:
-- [ ] As a user, I want to be able to find similar songs that I’ve been currently listening to
+- [ ] As a user, I want to see a comparison of how my music taste is similar to another user
 - [ ] As a user, I want to be able to have a weekly generated playlist of my favourite songs
 - [ ] As a user, I want to be able to express my mood and have a playlist created based on songs I’ve previously listened to, to curate a playlist for me
 - [ ] Possible to create a playlist using ML gathering a bunch of info from different users?